Trust4AI/GENIE/README.md

 - `excluded_text`.
 Optional string indicating the terms that the model should exclude in the provided response.

 > [!IMPORTANT]
-> It is important that the given `model_name` is defined in the [models' configuration file](https://github.com/Trust4AI/GENIE/blob/main/src/api/config/models.json), and that the model is correctly deployed, as explained above.
+> It is important that the given `model_name` is defined in the [models configuration file](https://github.com/Trust4AI/GENIE/blob/main/src/api/config/models.json), and that the model is correctly deployed, as explained above.

 In case everything works correctly, a JSON object with a `response` property will be returned.